 Do you have to switch to Gutenberg as WordPress 5.0 is released?

 Not at all.
 There’s no reason to avoid the 5.0 update if Gutenberg is the only thing holding you back.
-Install the Classic Editor plugin, which will turn off Gutenberg and restore the classic editor like you are used to now.
+If you preferred the older version – you can easily install the Classic Editor plugin, which will turn off Gutenberg and restore the classic editor like you are used to now.